butterfly-ops/docs/features.md

 ### Data Pools

-You hava defined your Data Types, you input your data, now it's time to stream it to other systems or your end-users.
+You have defined your Data Types, you input your data using integrations or Admin Panel, now it's time to stream it to other systems or your end-users.

 ### Settings Manager